The 55 worst things Trump did during his presidency

 42. When he separated migrant children from their parents

-Of the many scandalous things that Trump has done in his presidency, the separation of children from the parents at his controversial detention facilities at the US/Mexico border was probably the worst.
+Of the many scandalous things that Trump has done in his presidency, the separation of children from their parents at his controversial detention facilities at the US/Mexico border was probably the worst.

 Evidence had emerged of migrant children literally being placed in cages at the facility, something which Trump tried to blame Barack Obama for.
 In June 2019, Trump official Marsha Brown even tried to argue that said children didn’t need to be “safe and sanitary.”